maxnd/mxMarkEdit/README.md

 Above this list there is combo box in which it’s possible to select the level of the headings to be shown.
 The todo items and the heading under which the cursor is located are always shown.

 In the todo items, it’s possibile to add a deadline.
 The format of the date should be `year-month-day`, where month and day are always of two digits.
 The date must be followed by 3 separator characters before the title of the todo item.
 For instance: `- [X] 2024-12-05 • Buy some food`.
-The shortcut `Meta + T` mentioned below insert automatically the todo marker and the deadline in the proper format with a delay in days that is specified by the user in the options of the app.
+The shortcut `Meta + T` mentioned also below insert automatically the todo marker and the deadline in the proper format with a delay in days that is specified by the user in the options of the app (the default is 7 days).

 ## Tables

-At the bottom of the text there’s a Excel-like grid of 105 columns and 2000 rows which may contain simple tables.
-It’s hidden by default, and can be shown dragging up with the mouse the splitter at the bottom of the text or with the shortcut `Meta` + `Shift` + `T`.
+At the bottom of the text there’s an Excel-like grid of 105 columns and 2000 rows which may contain simple tables.
+It’s hidden by default, and can be shown dragging up with the mouse the splitter at the bottom of the text, or with the shortcut `Meta` + `Shift` + `T`.
 In the first column on the left, named `Tables names`, the user must type the title of a table (e.g. `Books`), and in the columns at its right (`A1`, `B1`, etc.) all the necessary fields (e.g. `Author`, `Title`, `Year`, etc.).
 The title is shown with the color of the `headings 2`, while the fields have the color of the `headings 3`.
 Below the titles, it’s possibile to insert any kind of data.
-It’s possibile to add more tables in the grid, adding other titles under the `Table names` column, like in the screenshot above.
+It’s possibile to add more tables in the grid, adding other titles under the `Table names` column, like in the second screenshot above.

 The content of the table is saved in a separate file with the same name of the one in use, but with the extension `.csv`.
-This file may be imported in a spreadsheet.
-What the current document is exported to Pandoc, if there are some data in the tables grid, the software creates a new file with the extension `export` which contains both the document and the tables properly formatted in Markdown format.
+In this file the items are separated by tabs, and it may be easily imported in a spreadsheet.
+When the current document is exported to Pandoc, if there are some data in the tables grid, the software creates a new file with the extension `.export` which contains both the document and the tables properly formatted in Markdown format.
 In the converted document in Word or Writer format, the tables are located at the end of the text.

 In the tables grid, it’s possible to select more cells dragging the mouse or holding the `Shift` key and pressing the arrow keys.
-The selected text can be cut or copied in the clipboard and pasted in another position of the grid.
+The selected text can be copied in the clipboard and pasted in another position of the grid or in a document.

 At the bottom, there’s the `Find` field useful to search for data contained in the grid.
-Type in it the text to be found and press `Return` to select the following cell after the current one in just the current column that contains that text.
+Type within it the text to be found and press `Return` to select the following cell after the current one in just the current column that contains that text.
 The search is case insensitive.
 To continue the search, select again the field and press `Return`, or use the shortcut `Meta + G` when the grid is focused.

 See below for some useful shortcuts available in this grid.